TPG puts McGlashan on indefinite leave after U.S. college fraud bust

-NEW YORK (Reuters) - TPG Capital said on Tuesday it had placed Bill McGlashan, managing partner of TPG Growth and chief executive of its Rise Fund, on indefinite administrative leave effective immediately following charges involving a U.S. college fraud scheme.
+NEW YORK, March 12 (Reuters) - TPG Capital said on Tuesday it had placed Bill McGlashan, managing partner of TPG Growth and chief executive of its Rise Fund, on indefinite administrative leave effective immediately following charges involving a U.S. college fraud scheme.

 “Jim Coulter, Co-CEO of TPG, will be interim managing partner of TPG Growth and The Rise Fund,” a TPG spokesman said in an emailed statement.